Active site – The molecular location, in this instance in the small intestine, where enzymes and substrates come together.

 SI gene – The gene responsible for the expression of sucrase-isomaltase in the body.

-Sigmoidoscope – A short, flexible, or rigid endoscope designed only to examine the rectum and sigmoid portion of the large intestine.
+Sigmoidoscope – A short, flexible, or rigid endoscope designed to examine the rectum and sigmoid portion of the large intestine.

 Sigmoidoscopy – A procedure in which a flexible or rigid sigmoidoscope is inserted into the rectum and through the entire length of the sigmoid portion of the large intestine for examination and possible biopsy.
 Preparation includes an enema and mild laxative to clear waste from the sigmoid and rectal areas.
-Sedation may be used if needed.
+Sedation may be used during the procedure, if needed.

 Substrate – A molecule that is affected by an enzyme(s); sucrose is the substrate for sucrase.